thaliproject/thali/presenceprotocolBindings.md

 Whenever the beacons change a Thali peer MUST call `stopAdvertisingPeer` on `MCNearbyServiceAdvertiser` and discard the `MCNearbyServiceAdvertiser` instance.
 Then the Thali peer MUST create a new `MCNearbyServiceAdvertiser` instance with a new `peerID`.
 This process is required because once `peerID` is set on a `MCNearbyServiceAdvertiser` it cannot be changed.

 By changing the `peerID` this should trigger a `browser:foundPeer:withDiscoveryInfo:` callback on the local `MCNearbyServiceBrowserDelegate` for the surrounding peers.
 This then notifies those peers that the advertiser has new notification values they need to examine.

+## Multiple Thali Apps on the same iOS device
+Thali as specified here can only run in the foreground.
+So you can have as many Thali apps as you want, only the one in the foreground gets to play.
+If we want to distinguish between multiple types of Thali apps we can either require each app to get its own unique service type (which we would then take as an argument).
+Or we can specify a HTTP endpoint where remote apps can just query as to the app's type.
+And if and when we put in BLE support it would be easy enough to put in a characteristic with type data.
+So we are probably o.k.

 # Local Wi-Fi Binding
 If a device is connected to a Wi-Fi access point (AP) then the device may use SSDP to discover other Thali nodes on the same network.
 It is worth pointing out that Wi-Fi APs are configured in many different ways.
 Some APs will allow for UDP multi-cast (to allow things like discovering printers) but won't allow for TCP connections (or even unicast UDP) to any but a white list of devices.
 So just because discovery seems to work the Thali peer can't be sure if direct connectivity will work.
 We will handle this uncertainty by providing Thali applications with multiple ways to connect to the same peer if possible (e.g. both local Wi-Fi AP and Bluetooth) and letting them try the different choices in turn.
 The details of this behavior will be defined in a later spec on the connection layer.